 Asparagus does not require planting year after year as you only harvest its spears.
 In most cases, this vegetable can grow in most parts of the world.

-While the green variety is the most common among this family, there are other kinds which you may have seen at farmer’s markets or in restaurants.
+While the green variety is the most common among this family, there are other kinds that you may have seen at farmer’s markets or in restaurants.
 These include white and purple types.

 What Does Asparagus Taste Like